iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/Matrix Theory/Numerical Fields of Values.md

 * Then, for all $\theta \in [0, 2\pi)$, we can measure the maximal eigenvalues of $\mathbb{H}(\exp(i\theta)A)$ and find the left boundary for the rotated field of values.

-* Because it's convex and compact, the vertical boundary line is enough to give tell us the shape for the field of values for the matrix $A$.
+* Because it's convex and compact, the vertical boundary line is enough to give tell us the shape for the field f values for the matrix $A$.